 I’m not sure if this wash is still sold or whether it is cruelty-free.
 This wash lasted me months and was gentle, but effective at cleansing the skin.

 Once again, I hate that I love Sol de Janeiro due to the brand’s expensive price point.
-The Bum Bum Cream is a lightweight moisturizer that packs a punch.
-The cream locks in lasting hydration and gives the appearance of more radiant, firm looking skin.
+The Bum Bum Cream* is a lightweight moisturizer that packs a punch.
+Also, the cream locks in lasting hydration and gives the appearance of more radiant, firm looking skin.

 Additionally, the cream has a deliciously warm, sweet, coconut smell that lingers on the skin.
 I would certainly repurchase a full size of this cream.

 Due to my scalp issues, I wash my hair nearly every day.
 I constantly switch shampoos so that my scalp doesn’t suffer from excessive product buildup.
 Some of these finished hair products have been in rotation since last year, but I’m finally finishing them now.
-I didn’t fly through all of the below in a 3-month period.
+I didn’t fly through all of the below in 3 months.

 Amica’s Triple Rx Shampoo was an amazing find at Marshalls (for my European friends, the sister company to T.J.
 Maxx/T.K.
 Maxx).
 To my knowledge, it appears that this shampoo has been discontinued or repackaged, so I cannot repurchase this exact product.